-Can a developer live without a good search engine in his editor or IDE?
-What developer never used the famous find and replace in one or multiple files?
+Can a developer live without good search functionalities in his editor?
+Who has never used the famous find and replace trick in one or multiple files?

-The good new is: Vim:totally shine by its search features!
-With a minimum of configuration, you can be able to search whatever you want, wherever you want at the speed of light.
+The good new is: Vim search features are pure awesomeness.
+With a minimum of configuration, you can be able to search whatever you want, wherever you want, at the speed of light.

 A little precision: I will often refer to Vim current working directory in this article.
-To know what directory it is for you, execute in Vim the ex command
+The ex command

-In order to search in the current open file, you just need to type
+To search in the current file, you just need to type

-To go back and forth through the results, you can type
+To go backward and forward through the results, you can type

 / will search forward in the file.
 If you need to directly search backward, you can use

-It is very practical to see the search highlighted in the file.
-However, in Vim it’s not activated by default.
-To activate it, you can type
+It’s practical to see the search highlighted in the file, but it’s not enabled by default.
+To do so, you can type the command

 If you use Neovim, the highlighting is set by default.